Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution

-\begin{remark} The collinearity problem is often encountered in high-dimensional data analysis where some of the covariates are highly correlated.
-One solution is to construct the confidence distribution in \eqref{eqn:emp_cd_glm} by utilising the Karush-Kuhn-Tucker condition of the elastic net estimator \citep{zou2005regularization}.
-Another quick remedy is to apply ridge-type estimator to stabilise the matrix inverse and improve numerical stability through adding a ridge term $\tau I_p$, $\dot{S}_n(\beta_0) + \tau I_p$, where $\tau > 0$, to $\dot{S}_n(\beta_0)$. \end{remark}
+\begin{remark} \normalfont Collinearity is often encountered in high-dimensional data analysis where some of the covariates are highly correlated.
+One solution is to construct the confidence distribution in \eqref{eqn:emp_cd} by using the KKT condition of the elastic net estimator \citep{zou2005regularization}.
+Another remedy to improve numerical stability is to use a ridge-type estimator by adding a ridge term $\tau \bI_p$, where $\tau > 0$, to stabilize the matrix inverse of $-\dot{\bS}_n(\bbeta_0)$, i.e., $\{-\dot{\bS}_n(\bbeta_0) + \tau \bI_p\}^{-1}$. \end{remark}

-\section{Combined estimation and inference}
+\section{Combined Estimation and Inference}

-We now turn to the combined estimation and related inferences.
-We consider the full data of size $N$, which is randomly partitioned into $K$ batches, each with size $n_k$, and $N = \sum_{k=1}^{K}n_k$.
-In reality, when we face extraordinarily large data where a direct analysis on the whole data is numerically impossible, we apply the strategy of divide-and-combine proposed by computer scientists.
-To proceed, we randomly partition the entire dataset into $K$ sub-datasets, $\{(Y_k, X_k)\}_{k=1}^K$, each of which has $n_k$ observations, namely $Y_k$ is an $n_k\times 1$ vector and $X_k$ is an $n_k\times p$ matrix.
-Here we assume $K$ fixed, and the choice of $K$ will be discussed in Section~\ref{sec:discuss}.

-If there existed a ``god-made'' computer with unlimited computational capacity, all existing methods available in various statistical software could be applied directly to analyse the entire data regardless of the sample size and the resulting estimator.
-This estimator is denoted by $\hat{\beta}_{full}$, which serves as the gold standard, and obtained as follows: